Disabled Australian Apprentice Wage Support Program

 This strategy sets out a number of priority actions to assist Australians with a disability, including mental illness, into work.

-Find out more about it on the Department of Education, Employment and Workplace Relations website.
+Find out more about it on the Department of Education, Skills and Employment website.